gvwilson/sensibleadventures/nardica/nardica.md

 *"It's aright," Honesty said,
 already in hers.
 "It's aright, sweetie, everythin's gonna be aright.
-We're gonna **make** it aright, you'll see."*
+We're gonna **make** it aright.
+You'll see."
+With a barely perceptible whir, her head detached from the rest of her body and rose into the air.
+Beneath them,

-*The sea began to boil and churn.
+the sea began to boil and churn.
 Iffy grabbed hold of Aunt Naggie's leg and held on tight as the deck dropped away below her and she fell into waking.*

 Iffy sat up,
 waved the lights on,
-and picked up the square of tech.
+and fumbled for the box of dronelets.
 How could she not have seen it before?
 There and there together and then there, two presses and a third, and *pop!*
-The access panel opened to reveal a battery, a fold-up fractal antenna, and a crystal core the size of her thumb that was probably worth ten times what the *Guinevere* would have fetched brand-new.
+The access panel opened to reveal a battery, a hair-thin fractal antenna, and---she blinked.
+"Shway boo," she whispered unbelievingly, reaching for the magnifier in her tool pouch.
+She fitted it over her right eye, zoomed in, and zoomed in again.
+No matter how much she magnified, the tiny crystal core in the dronelet remained a flat, featureless black.

+She leaned back against the cabin wall.
+If the other two drones had the same kind of core, they were probably worth as much as the *Guinevere* would have fetched brand-new.
-She stared at the tech for a minute, wondering how long it would be before someone came looking for it and how she would keep Aunt Naggie safe when they did, then closed the panel, tucked the unit under her mattress, and closed her eyes.
+She weighed the little dronelet in her hand, wondering how long it would be before someone came looking for it and how she would keep Aunt Naggie safe when they did, then closed it up, packed it away, and waved the light off again.

 The Marines arrived just as Iffy woke up, or perhaps it was their arrival that woke her.